Describe something you own that you want to replace

 Young people have been brought up with online shopping, banking, and everything else online, it’s natural for them.

-Some people might not like online shopping because you can’t actually touch or try products before you buy them.
+Also, some people might not like online shopping because you can’t actually touch or try products before you buy them.
 For some people, that’s a big disadvantage, because they like to have a product in their hands to make a buying decision.

 What are some of the disadvantages of online shopping?

 Really, there aren’t many.
 Like I said, you can’t touch or feel products before you decide to buy them or not.
 And you might have to wait a couple of days for it to be delivered.
+But apart from that, it’s a lot easier and quicker to buy online.

+Once you’ve bought online a couple of times and become familiar with the process, it just seems natural.
 I’ve bought lots of things online and only had to return a couple of things, and even then, it wasn’t a problem.
 I just shipped the items back to the supplier and they refunded the cost to my credit card – easy!

 How do you think shopping will change in the future?